 Some writers worry about or are embarrassed by their spelling.
 Today I tell you why this is an unnecessary concern and when you should ignore spelling…

-Wowser!
-What a disappointment.
+What a disappointment!
 If I’d hoped for any new ideas, I was misguided.
 The tips consisted of such painfully obvious suggestions as “read a lot,” “research a lot,” and, “make writing simple.”
 Really?
-Do you think any of those tips will help?
+Does the writer really think any of those tips will help?